The rights of the patient

 Request for the release of patient records

-Use this link to open the form containing a request for your patient records stored in Aava’s patient register.
+You can use the patient record request form to access your data in Aava's patient register.
 You may fill in the form on your computer, print it out, sign it and bring it to your nearest Aava Medical Centre.

 You must have a photo ID to prove your identity, either when you hand over the request form or when you arrive to collect the patient documents.
 If you wish to have someone else collect your patient documents, you must prove your identity upon making the request and the person collecting the patient records must have a power of attorney.
 The person with the power of attorney must have a photo ID to prove his or her identity.